thepretiso/tower-of-hanoi-vite/README.md

 sequence.

 ## Improvements for the future
+- implement countdown to have more challenging gameplay
 - mouse navigation bug
-- sass integration for styles
+- sass integration, stylelint integration
 - better styles - these are really poor and not responsive
 - better dialog handling
 - do it in the React way